-CET Jordan students get top-tier intensive language instruction with unbeatable curricular customization.
+CET Jordan study abroad students get top-tier intensive language instruction with unbeatable curricular customization.
 Enroll in two core courses and the rest is up to you—pick engaging electives in MSA or in English, take on directed research or an internship with a local organization… you even choose your own language pledge.
 Combined with field-based learning, language partners, and a housing setup designed to engage and acclimate you, it’s a full semester of learning on your terms.

 You combine two core language courses and two to three 3-credit electives to meet the recommended 15 to 18 total credits.